Introduction to Augmented Reality

 -

-Ensure that Android is selected as your platform in the Build Settings.
+Ensure Android is selected in Build Settings.

 -